Where to Stay in Medellin: 8 Best Areas & Neighborhoods

 Generally speaking, the more affluent districts south of the city centre are the safest.
 The district of El Poblado is particularly popular with affluent foreigners and is the destination of choice for the majority of first-time tourists.
 Alternatively, the high-class neighbourhood of Laureles offers a similar vibe, but is catered more to the Medellin locals.

 Backpackers will appreciate the range of affordable accommodation offered across the city.
 Hostels and budget hotels can be found in almost every neighbourhood.
 El Poblado is the most popular neighbourhood with visitors.
-Full of shops, restaurants, museums, and bars, El Poblado is ideal for meeting fellow travellers and enjoying the Medellin’s hospitality.
+Full of shops, museums, and bars and restaurants, El Poblado is ideal for meeting fellow travellers and enjoying the Medellin’s hospitality.

 The Rango Hostel Boutique is a ‘superb’, stylish hostel, with an onsite restaurant, bar, and swimming pool.
 Located in the beating heart of the Medellin’s tourist and nightlife epicentre, the hostel is perfectly placed to have you exploring all the city has to offer, day and night.